-POLICY: Consider permitting owner-occupied Bed and Breakfast establishments in where there are zero lot lines unless an egress easement is obtained.
+POLICY: Windows should not be permitted on the side of buildings in the downtown where there are zero lot lines unless an egress easement is obtained.
 Windows on the side of buildings which may be later built over by adjacent buildings should not be permitted to be used for building code egress and ventilation design.